snehangsude/TensorIoT/README.md

 It contains all the data file.
 The input file with the `*.json` format and the output file format with `*.parquet`<br>

 > **Instructions on how to download and store can be found inside the Assignment notebook.**

+Open a terminal and enter the commands below:

 #### Docker installed:
 ```